webosce/luna-surfacemanager/README.md

 TODO
 ----
-Change "/luna-surfacemanager/base/qml/WebOSCompositorBase/resources/images/shutdown.png" to the appropriate vector image.
+If you want to change shutdown icon, change the icon file and modify 'Settings.local.launcher.shutdownIconSize' to appropriate size.